I-95 Widening (Exit 56 to Exit 71)

 - Start construction on I-95 from exit 71 to exit 81 – TBD – Delayed from 2021 due to budget shortfall

 - Construction completed on I-95 from exit 71 to exit 81 – TBD

 It is estimated that more than 230 parcels of property will be impacted by this project.
 Currently the NCDOT has set aside $64,100,000 for right-of-way takings.
-If your property will be affected, contact one of our attorneys (three of whom previously worked on behalf of the NCDOT) for a free case evaluation.
+If your property will be affected, contact one of our attorneys (four of whom previously worked on behalf of the NCDOT) for a free case evaluation.